Scenic drive to Rocky Mountain National Park and warm-up hike

 Rocky Mountain National Park is known for its sparkling alpine lakes carved into the slopes of rugged mountain peaks.
 Today we take in five of these gems on a beautiful loop hike.
 Situated in the Tyndall Gorge, Bear Lake is one of the most photographed lakes in the park.
-In addition to Bear Lake, we hike on a gradual ascent to Nymph Lake, lined by pond lilies and offering stunning views of Hallet Peak, Longs Peak, and Glacier Gorge.
+In addition to Bear Lake, we hike on a gradual ascent to Nymph Lake, lined by pond lilies and offering stunning views of Hallet Peak, Longs Peak and Glacier Gorge.
 One magnificent view leads to the next as we reach Lake Haiyaha in lower Chaos Canyon.
-Finally, we continue up a series of switchbacks to The Loch, another incredibly blue lake with a dramatic alpine backdrop, where we enjoy a picnic lunch.
-After a full day on the trail, our comfortable camp provides us just the right amount of pampering as we appreciate a delicious camp dinner and the comradery of newfound friends around the table.
+Finally, we continue up a series of switchbacks to The Loch, another incredibly blue lake where we enjoy a picnic lunch.
+After a full day on the trail, our comfortable camp provides us just the right amount of pampering as we appreciate a delicious camp dinner and the camaraderie of our hiking companions.
 All meals included.

 This morning we take a scenic drive along the eastern slope of Longs Peak in the Tahosa Valley to the Wild Basin Trailhead.
 Here, we load up our daypacks with lunch, snacks and cameras before setting out to visit three beautiful waterfalls.
-Copeland Falls, Calypso Cascades and Ouzel Falls all uniquely captivating and offer a variety of great photographic opportunities.
+Copeland Falls, Calypso Cascades and Ouzel Falls are all uniquely captivating and offer a variety of great photographic opportunities.
 In the rushing streams, the songbird known as the water ouzel (or American dipper) entertains us as it flies along the water in a never-ending search for aquatic insects.
-This afternoon, those wanting to get back out on the trail can join our guides for a hike along the Lateral Moraine Trail with many scenic overlooks.
-Our guides prepare a special farewell dinner for us tonight providing an opportunity to reflect on our exploratory adventures in this magnificent national park.
+This afternoon, those wanting to get back out on the trail can join our guides for a short hike.
+Our guides prepare a special farewell dinner for us tonight, providing an opportunity to reflect on our exploratory adventures in this magnificent national park.
 All meals included.